scexao-org/vampires_dpp/docs/gettingstarted.md

 !!! danger "Note: Multiple HDU FITS files"
     Some old VAMPIRES data (circa 2019 and earlier) had multiple FITS header data units (HDUs) to store header information. `vampires_dpp` is not built to support these data, but a conversion script could be written if requested.

-### General information

-The data follow these general specifications

-- Parallactic angles are specified as degrees CCW from the North-celestial pole
-- Image coordinates follow *python* conventions
-    - The bottom-left pixel center has coordinates `(0, 0)` (DS9 minus one)
-    - The natural axes for images in numpy arrays are `(y, x)` (transpose/reverse of DS9)
-    - The image center is therefore `(ny - 1) / 2, (nx - 1) / 2`

 ## Processing Workflows